Solar-network/docs/docs/guidebook/core/docker.md

 docker-compose up -d
 ```

-### Serve Swipechain Core as a Collection of Containers
+### Serve Solar Core as a Collection of Containers

-**Run a PostgreSQL container, build and run Swipechain-Core using a mounted volume.**
+**Run a PostgreSQL container, build and run Solar-Core using a mounted volume.**

 When a container is built, all files are copied inside the container.
 It cannot interact with the host's filesystem unless a directory is specifically [mounted](https://docs.docker.com/storage/volumes/) during container start.
-This configuration works well when developing Swipechain Core itself, as you do not need to rebuild the container to test your changes.
+This configuration works well when developing Solar Core itself, as you do not need to rebuild the container to test your changes.

 ::: tip
-Along with PostgreSQL container, now you also have a NodeJS container which mounts your local swipechain-core git folder inside the container and installs all NPM prerequisites.
+Along with PostgreSQL container, now you also have a NodeJS container which mounts your local solar-core git folder inside the container and installs all NPM prerequisites.
 :::

 ```bash